Best 7 Step Sales Discovery Call Structure To Qualify Prospects

 Even if prospects can’t see you, they can hear your expressions and enthusiasm.
 That’s why you have to enter every sales discovery call with a positive mindset and bags of energy to show you’re genuinely interested in helping prospects.

-Setting the tone right also requires being patient with the prospect and following their lead when it comes to the pace of the conversation.
+Setting the tone right also requires being patient with the prospect and following their lead regarding the pace of the conversation.
 You can also show agreeability by mimicking or repeating critical parts of their sentences to show you’re listening to them.

 3. Build rapport quickly

 Even if you eventually disqualify the prospect by creating and growing relationships, you can often work together in the future at a time that works for them.
-That’s why building rapport with customers is one of the most critical steps in the sales process, as often a strong relationship with a customer creates mutual trust and a lasting relationship that can lead to repeat business.
-As the saying goes, ‘people do business with people they know, like and trust’, so it’s critical you build rapport and fast at the beginning of the discovery call.
+That’s why building customer rapport is one of the most critical steps in the sales process.
+A strong relationship with a customer often creates mutual trust and a lasting relationship that can lead to repeat business.
+As the saying goes, ‘People do business with people they know, like and trust,’ so you must build rapport fast at the beginning of the discovery call.
 There are several ways to do this over the phone, including:

-• Use their name: and know how to pronounce it.
-It helps you connect with them and for them to feel like you’ve heard them and that they’re an active part of the conversation.
+• Use their name: Know how to pronounce it.
+It helps you connect with them and make them feel like you’ve heard them and that they’re an active part of the conversation.

-• Remember manners: Be respectful of your prospect and any specific cultural business etiquette.
+• Remember manners: Respect your prospect and any specific cultural business etiquette.

-• Avoid robot voice: Avoid monotone, overly scripted speech; instead, over articulate your speech and mannerisms with the same tone you would call your friend.
+• Avoid robot voice: Avoid monotone, overly scripted speech; over-articulate your speech and mannerisms with the same tone you would call your friend.

 • Smile: Prospects can hear you smile, so have a little chuckle and remember to have a good time.